for Veterans and the Public

 A low albumin level in patients with hepatitis C can be a sign of cirrhosis (advanced liver disease).
 Albumin levels can go up and down slightly.
-Very low albumin levels can cause symptoms of edema, or fluid accumulation, in the abdomen (called ascites) or in the leg.
+Very low albumin levels can cause symptoms of edema, or fluid accumulation, in the abdomen (called ascites) or in the leg (called edema).

 Other things to know:

-- A low albumin level can also come from kidney disease or malnutrition or acute illness.
+- A low albumin level can also come from kidney disease, malnutrition, or acute illness.